Automattic/wp-calypso/docs/sdk.md

 Calypso SDK
 ===========

-Calypso SDK is an early stage tool that's goal is to build, visualize, test, and deliver extensions from a single source.
+Calypso <abbr title="software development kit">SDK</abbr> is an early stage tool with the goal to build, visualize, test, and deliver interfaces for multiple platforms from a single source.

 ## Using SDK CLI